Adventures-In/video_chat/README.md

-# Adventreres In Video Chat
+# Adventures In Video Chat

 A Video Chat app for Adventures In, built with Flutter and [flutter-webrtc](https://github.com/flutter-webrtc/flutter-webrtc).